UppalAnshuk/LIVI_neurips23/README.md

 The BNNs need to be made with reparameterisable layers.
 We provide a set of reparameterisable layers in the `bnn_src/layers.py` file.
 The layers are based on the reparameterisation trick where the generator produces a vector of parameters for the BNN layers.
-The parameters are samples from the approximate posterior distribution parameterised by the generator and used calculating losses.
+The parameters are samples from the approximate posterior distribution parameterised by the generator and used for calculating losses.

 #### To use the code-base provided here please follow the following steps: